 David Hockney (b.
-1937) is a classic contemporary artist.
-Iconic swimming pool paintings, double portraits and landscapes that play with perspective have made him one of the most recognisable artists of our time.
+1937, England) is one the most important names in contemporary art.
+Water themes, portraits, and landscapes that play with perspectives have made him one of the most recognisable artists of our time.
 Kunsthalle Helsinki is exhibiting a wide array of Hockney’s works as a part of the Helsinki Festival programme.

 Tue, Thu, Fri 11–18